-We have audited the financial report of Literacy for Life Foundation (the "Foundation"), which comprises the statement of financial position as at 31 December 2020, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the period ended on that date, notes comprising a summary of significant accounting policies and other explanatory information, and the Directors' Declaration as set out on pages 10 to 22.
+We have audited the financial report of Literacy for Life Foundation (the "Entity") which comprises the statement of financial position as at 31 December 2021, statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the declaration by Responsible Persons as set out on pages 10 to 22.
+In addition, we have audited the Entity's compliance with specific requirements of the Charitable Fundraising Act 1991 (NSW).

+In our opinion,
-In our opinion, the accompanying financial report of the Foundation is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the "ACNC Act"), including:

-- (i) giving a true and fair view of the Foundation's financial position as at 31 December 2020 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a) the accompanying financial report of the Entity is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the "ACNC Act"), including: - (i) giving a true and fair view of the Entity's financial position as at 31 December 2021 and of its financial performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Requirements to the extent described in Note 2, and Division 60 of the ACNC Act; - b) the financial report agrees to the underlying financial records of the Entity, that have been maintained, in all material respects, in accordance with the Charitable Fundraising Act 1991 (NSW) and its regulations for the year ended 31 December 2021; and - c) monies received by the Entity as a result of fundraising appeals conducted during the year ended 31 December 2021, have been utilised for, and applied, in all material respects, in accordance with the Charitable Fundraising Act 1991 (NSW) and its regulations.

+We have obtained all the necessary information required in connection with our audit in respect of the financial year ended 31 December 2021.